People

 Dates

-In addition to his contributions to the academic field of economics, Solow also served the government as a member of the Council of economic Advisers under President Kennedy and on the President's Commission on Income Maintenance under President Nixon.
+• In addition to academia, Solow also served the government as a member of the Council of Economic Advisers under President Kennedy and on the President's Commission on Income Maintenance under President Nixon.